Shimon Markish

-Shimon Markish (Russian: Симон/Шимон Перецович Маркиш, Hungarian: Markis Simon) (Baku, March 6, 1931–Geneva, December 5, 2003) was a classical scholar, literary and cultural historian, translator.
+Shimon Markish (Russian: Симон/Шимон Перецович Маркиш, Hungarian: Markis Simon; March 6, 1931, in Baku – December 5, 2003, in Geneva) was a classical scholar, literary and cultural historian, translator.

 Family

 His father Peretz Markish (1895–1952), the Yiddish poet was executed in the last Stalinist show-trial.
 He was executed as one of the thirteen Soviet Jews on the Night of the Murdered Poets which marked the end of the "anti-cosmopolitan" campaign aiming to destroy Jewish cultural figures, leading personalities of the Jewish cultural life and former members of the Jewish Antifascist Committee.

 His mother was Esther Lazebnikova, a translator and publicist (1912–2010) and his brother is David Markish, a writer and poet.
 His uncle was journalist Alexander Lazebnikov (1907–1985).

 Life

 In the USSR

 The Markish family spent the war in evacuation, in Chistopol and then in Tashkent.

 Markish enrolled in the English department at Moscow State University, but in 1949, after his father's arrest, he decided to change to the small and "hidden" field of classical philology.

 His studies were interrupted by exile before his diploma: the family was arrested in January 1953 without having any news of the father.
 The family was sent to Central Asia, to Kazakhstan on February 1, 1953.
 The journey, which lasted two weeks, in prison train cars.
 In exile, Markish worked as a storekeeper, then (after Stalin's death) taught at school a variety of subjects.

 He returned to Moscow in the summer of 1954, married the translator Inna Bernstein, and they had a son, Mark.

 After receiving his diploma, Markish began working as a translator at the State Publishing House of Fiction (Gosudarstvennoie Izdatelstvo Khudozhestvennoi Literatury, 1956–1962).
 He translated primarily from ancient Greek and Latin, but also from English, German, sometimes under an assumed name, sometimes in collaboration with colleagues who found it difficult to work.
 In 1962 he was admitted to the Union of Soviet Writers (with the recommendation of Anna Akhmatova), and became a freelance translator.
 Between 1958 and 1970, he was the editor of several publications, including the series on the theory of literary translation.
 In addition to translating Apuleius, Plutarch, Plato, Lucian, Thomas Mann, Conan Doyle, Edgar Allan Poe, Mark Twain, William Faulkner, and Feuchtwanger, Markish wrote about ancient Greece, publishing Gomer i ego poemy (Homer and His Poems; 1962), Slava daliokikh vekov (Glorious faraway centuries, 1964), Mif o Prometee (The Myth of Prometheus, 1967) and Sumerki v polden’: Ocherk grecheskoi kul’tury v epokhu peloponnesskoi voiny (Dusk at Noon: A Study of Greek Culture at the Time of the Peloponnesian War; 1988).
 From the late 1960s his second field of research was Erasmus of Rotterdam whom he translated extensively and wrote two monographs on his life and works: Nikomu ne ustupliu (I will not cede to anyone, 1966) and Znakomstvo s Erazmom iz Rotterdama (Meet Erasmus of Rotterdam, 1971, also in Hungarian: Rotterdami Erasmus, 1976).